rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 }>
 ```

-instead of the more common:
+I like the the more common approach less:

 ```JavaScript
 const PersonCard: React.FC<Props>
 ```

-Also, I am not suggesting the names for optical _setters_ and _getters_ here.
+And, I am not suggesting the names for optical _setters_ and _getters_ here.
 I would be equally happy with this:

 ```JavaScript
 const PersonCard: React.FC<{